-The supplementary building information tool is an essential part of the application and must be uploaded within the application, when prompted.
+The supplementary building information tool is a compulsory part of the application and must be uploaded within the application, when prompted.
 Therefore, it is vital to complete this tool before you are ready to apply.

 To align with proportionality of assessment, for applications over £100k, additional information will be collected through the tool.
+This information will be requested from all successful applicants before completion of the project.
 If you have any questions about using the tool or think you cannot provide the information asked for in the tool, please get in touch with Salix who will provide support.